nahid7474/SOC/README.md

 Project: Build Security Operations Center (SOC) with Microsoft
 ____________________________________________________________________________________
-In this mini Security Operations Center (SOC) building project, I'll use Microsoft solutions leveraging a combination of tools and services designed to monitor, detect, and respond to security incidents.
+In this Security Operations Center (SOC) building project, I'll use Microsoft solutions leveraging a combination of tools and services designed to monitor, detect, and respond to security incidents.

 Activities involve: